Hackers on Planet Earth

 The Hackers on Planet Earth (HOPE) conference series is a hacker convention sponsored by the security hacker magazine 2600: The Hacker Quarterly that until 2020 was typically held at Hotel Pennsylvania, in Manhattan, New York City.

-Occurring biennially in the summer, there have been fourteen conferences to date.
-HOPE 2020, originally planned to be held at St. John's University, was instead held as a nine-day virtual event from July 25 to August 2, 2020.
-The fourteenth HOPE, "A New HOPE," was held at St. John's University in Queens from July 22 to 24, 2022.
+Traditionally occurring biennially in the summer (possibly becoming annually after 2024), there have been 16 conferences to date.
+HOPE 2020, originally planned to be held at St. John's University, was instead held as a nine-day virtual event from 25 July to 2 August, 2020.
+The most recent conference, "HOPE XV", was held at St. John's University in Queens from the 12th to 14th of July 2024.
 HOPE features talks, workshops, demonstrations, tours, and movie screenings.
+The next HOPE conference, "HOPE_16" occurred at St. John's University in Queens from 15 to 17 August 2025, marking HOPE's announced transition to an annual event.

 HOPE was significantly inspired by the quadrennial Hack-Tic events in the Netherlands which also inspired the annual Chaos Communication Congress (C3) held in Germany.
-Summercon was also an influential predecessor.
+Summercon was an additional influential predecessor.

 Structure

-HOPE has been held at Hotel Pennsylvania in New York City every time except once since 1994.
+HOPE had been held at Hotel Pennsylvania in Midtown Manhattan every time except once since 1994 until the demolition of the structure, previous plans for which conference organizers helped circumvent in the past.
+It thereafter has been held at St. John's University in Queens.
 The event is always structured in a similar way.
 It consists of three days and three nights of activities, including talks, workshops, and performances.
 It also features hackerspace villages, a film festival, lock picking villages, a wide variety of vendors, art installations, live video, vintage computers, robots, an amateur/ham radio station, electronics workshops, and book signings.

 The closing ceremony is a regular part of the event, celebrating the event, the organizers, and volunteers, but also features performances.
 Since 2006, monochrom's Johannes Grenzfurthner is a regular performer at the closing ceremony.

+The con and many other hackers and computer security conferences, and camps, from around the world are discussed on Off the Hook, a weekly hackers radio show on longtime NYC community radio station WBAI which is hosted by 2600 members and conference organizers.